jacksleight/coast/examples/hello-world/README.md

 # Hello World

-There's not much to say, check the [introduction](../) for an explanation.
+There's not much to say, check the [introduction](../../) for an explanation of what's happening.